The story of

 College links are temporarily replaced by their Internet

-Archive versions as they launched a new website and still
+Archive versions as they launched a new website, and some

-You can visit The Enigma Machine - A
+You can visit the Enigma Machine at Olin

 ) from the Olin

-team members, but make sure to click all the "Learn
+team members, but make sure to click all "Learn

 class